SearchWP Blog

 The easiest way to limit search for posts on your site to tags is to use a plugin like SearchWP.

-This is the most powerful and user-friendly WordPress search plugin on the market, trusted by over 30,000 website owners.
+It is the most powerful and user-friendly WordPress search plugin on the market, trusted by over 50,000 website owners.

 You can use it to fully customize how search work on your site, including making post tags searchable.
 And this is just one of many features that SearchWP comes with.